 33.31.1.4.1 Inclusion in the EDAM Upward Pool

-A Balancing Authority Area which passes the final binding EDAM RSE by satisfying the upward requirements of the demand evaluation described in Section 33.31.1.3.1, the Imbalance Reserve evaluation described in Section 33.31.1.3.2, and the ancillary services evaluation described in Section 33.31.1.3.3 in each hour of the Day-Ahead Market, together with any Balancing Authority Area that cured its failure to pass the EDAM RSE in the upward direction through the IFM and incurred the applicable surcharge(s) set forth in Section 33.31.1.5, will be placed into the EDAM Upward Pool.
-The EDAM Entities in the EDAM Upward Pool will be collectively accounted for when performing the EIM Resource Sufficiency Evaluation, with the EDAM Upward Pool evaluated as a collective in accordance with Section 29.34(m) and not otherwise evaluated under Section 29.34(k)-(l).
+A Balancing Authority Area in the EDAM Area which passes the final binding EDAM RSE by satisfying the upward requirements of the demand evaluation described in Section 33.31.1.3.1, the Imbalance Reserve evaluation described in Section 33.31.1.3.2, and the ancillary services evaluation described in Section 33.31.1.3.3 in each hour of the Day-Ahead Market, together with any Balancing Authority Area that cured its failure to pass the EDAM RSE in the upward direction through the IFM and incurred the applicable surcharge(s) set forth in Section 33.31.1.5, will be placed into the EDAM Upward Pool.
+The Balancing Authority Areas in the EDAM Area placed in the EDAM Upward Pool will be collectively accounted for when performing the EIM Resource Sufficiency Evaluation, with the EDAM Upward Pool evaluated as a collective in accordance with Section 29.34(m) and not otherwise evaluated under Section 29.34(k)-(l).

 33.31.1.4.2 Inclusion in the EDAM Downward Pool

-A Balancing Authority Area which passes the final binding EDAM RSE by satisfying the downward requirements of the demand evaluation described in Section 33.31.1.3.1, the Imbalance Reserve evaluation described in Section 33.31.1.3.2, and the ancillary services evaluation described in Section 33.31.1.3.3 in each hour of the Day-Ahead Market, together with any Balancing Authority Area that has cured its failure to pass the EDAM RSE in the downward direction through the IFM and incurred the applicable surcharge set forth in Section 33.31.1.5 will be placed into the EDAM Downward Pool.
-The EDAM Entities in the EDAM Downward Pool will be collectively accounted for when performing the EIM Resource Sufficiency Evaluation, with the EDAM Downward Pool evaluated as a collective in accordance with Section 29.34(m) and not otherwise evaluated under Section 29.34(k)-(l).
+A Balancing Authority Area in the EDAM Area which passes the final binding EDAM RSE by satisfying the downward requirements of the demand evaluation described in Section 33.31.1.3.1, the Imbalance Reserve evaluation described in Section 33.31.1.3.2, and the ancillary services evaluation described in Section 33.31.1.3.3 in each hour of the Day-Ahead Market, together with any Balancing Authority Area that has cured its failure to pass the EDAM RSE in the downward direction through the IFM and incurred the applicable surcharge set forth in Section 33.31.1.5 will be placed into the EDAM Downward Pool.
+The Balancing Authority Areas in the EDAM Area placed in the EDAM Downward Pool will be collectively accounted for when performing the EIM Resource Sufficiency Evaluation, with the EDAM Downward Pool evaluated as a collective in accordance with Section 29.34(m) and not otherwise evaluated under Section 29.34(k)-(l).

-33.31.1.4.3 Exclusion from the Upward and Downward EDAM Pools
+33.31.1.4.3 Exclusion from the EDAM Upward and Downward Pools

-If an EDAM Entity is excluded from either the EDAM Upward Pool or EDAM Downward Pool then the EDAM Entity excluded from either the EDAM Upward Pool or the EDAM Downward Pool will be evaluated as an individual Balancing Authority Area in accordance with Section 29.34(m) and not otherwise evaluated under Section 29.34(k)-(l).
+If a Balancing Authority Area in the EDAM Area is excluded from either the EDAM Upward Pool or EDAM Downward Pool then the Balancing Authority Area excluded from either the EDAM Upward Pool or the EDAM Downward Pool will be evaluated as an individual Balancing Authority Area for the EIM Resource Sufficiency Evaluation in accordance with Section 29.34(m) and not otherwise evaluated under Section 29.34(k)-(l).

 33.31.1.5 Surcharge Upon Failure of the EDAM RSE